LuteOrg/lute-manual/src/usage/ankiexport/note.md

 > **Anki exports are still in alpha/beta, as is this documentation.**
 >
-> The current beta release for Anki exports is _TBD_.
+> The current beta release for Anki exports is 3.10.0b2 - but check [pypi](https://pypi.org/project/lute3/#history) for the latest.

 </div>